-The MBDA National Director makes the final recommendation to the Grants Officer regarding the funding of one application under this competitive solicitation.
-MBDA expects to recommend for funding the highest ranking application, as evaluated and recommended by the review panel and taking into account oral presentations (as applicable).
+The MBDA National Director makes the final recommendation to the Grants Officer regarding the funding of applications under this competitive solicitation.
+MBDA expects to recommend for funding the highest ranking application for each project, as evaluated and recommended by the review panel and taking into account oral presentations (as applicable).
 However, the MBDA National Director may not make any selection, or he may select an application out of rank order for the following reasons: